yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

 #### (Optional) Add a new command to the bot

-After successfully add SSO in your project, you can also add a new command.
+After adding SSO in your application, you can also add a new command for your bot to handle.

 1. Create a new file (e.g. `todo.ts` or `todo.js`) under `bot/src/` and add your own business logic to call Graph API: